mayankmurari/kong-plugin-ai-anamoly-detection/README.md

 --data "name=ai-anamoly-detection" \
 --data "config.openai_url={{openai_url}}" \
 --data "config.anomaly_detection_action=allow " \
+--data "config.included_parameters[]=body" \
 --data "config.openai_key={{openai_key}}"
 ```

-In this case plugin will analyse the request for any anamolies using using open API.
+In this case plugin will analyse the request body for any anamolies using using open API.
 Any anamolies detected will be logged.

 Test API